acoderu/BallChase/ros2_ball_chase_ws/docs/Yolo.md

 This approach automatically accounts for air resistance and spin effects without requiring explicit physical modeling.

-> **BEGINNER'S NOTE:** Think of this as fitting a parabola to the ball's recent positions.
+> **🟢 Beginner Tip:** Think of this as fitting a parabola to the ball's recent positions.
 It's like how you can predict where a thrown ball will land by watching its early flight path.

-**Predicting Landing or Interception Points**
+#### Predicting Landing or Interception Points

 To determine where to position the robot, we predict where the ball will cross a particular height plane: